pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### DELEG-unaware Clients

-A general principle for DELEG-aware authoritative servers is that they respond to a DELEG-unaware client by following pre-DELEG specifications.
+A general principle for DELEG-aware authoritative servers is that they respond to a DELEG-unaware client by following non-DELEG specifications.

 DELEG-unaware clients do not recognize DELEG records as a zone cut and are not aware of the special handling rules for DELEG records.
 They understand a DELEG RRset as an ordinary unknown RR type.